W4118/W4118.github.io/guides/git.md

         default = matching
 ```

 While there are a number of different Git-based systems, you will be using Github Classroom for this course.
-Make
-sure you have a registered Github account.
-If you are new to Github, please check out the [**getting started
+Make sure you have a Github account.
+If you are new to Github, please check out the [getting started guide](https://help.github.com/articles/set-up-git/).
-guide**](https://help.github.com/articles/set-up-git/).
-There is also [**ssh setup guide**](https://help.github.com/articles/connecting-to-github-with-ssh/) for you to enable ssh access to Github.

-Please fill in the [**Google Form**](https://forms.gle/snGeHf1TzEjFfH8w7) to declare your Github user name and UNI.
-This must be done by the last day of the Change of Program period for you to take this class.
+**Please fill in [this Google Form](https://forms.gle/snGeHf1TzEjFfH8w7)** to let us know your Github username and your UNI.
+This must be done by the last day of the Change of Program period.

-Your source code will be stored at **_github.com/W4118/f24-hmwkN-UserName_** as a private repository.
-Only you or your group members are allowed to push/pull from the repository.
-The sample code repository is at **_github.com/W4118/f24-template-hmwkN_**.
-Your repository will be cloned from the sample repository initially, and you will be working on that repository afterwards.
-Be careful not to overwrite those initial commits made by professors or TAs in your repository.
-Otherwise it would be much harder for TAs to grade your homework.
+For each homework assignment, your team's source code will be stored at `github.com/W4118/f24-hmwkN-UserName` as a private repository.
+Only you or your group members will be allowed to push/pull from the repository.
+A repository containing skeleton code for that assignment will also be available at `github.com/W4118/f24-template-hmwkN`.
+The initial state of your repository will be set to match the skeleton code.
 Instructions will be provided with each assignment on how to access your repository for the respective assignment.
-You may visit [**W4118
-Organization**](https://github.com/w4118) to see all the sample codes and repositories that are available to you for the class.
+You may visit [our GitHub organization](https://github.com/w4118) to see all the repositories available to you.

 Once you have access to your assignment repository, you will need to clone your homework repository locally to start working on it: